Trekking Poles

 Black Diamond Alpine Carbon

-Mine have acquired a nice patina of scratches after years of use and I filled in a few missing pieces in the cork with epoxy but none of this has affected their performance.
-Another piece of gear I'd highly recommend, worth the investment, especially if you plan to use them for years.
+Mine have acquired a nice patina of scratches after years of heavy use, and I've had to fill a few missing pieces of cork with epoxy and recently I used tennis grip tape to rewrap one of the handles, but none of it has affected their performance.
+They are worth every penny of the investment, especially if you plan to use them for years.

 (Seen here next to a Pink Teddy Bear Cholla while thru-hiking the Grand Enchantment Trail.)